ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFilesApi.md

 Check the PDF file

-Checks if the PDF file is form or not.
+Checks if the PDF file is a form or not.

 ### Example
 ```csharp